alexbie98/vibe-gains/README.md

 # Vibe Gains 💪

-A full-stack lift tracking application that helps you monitor your strength training progress and visualize your gains over time.
-This project was vibecoded by Claude.
-I have no idea what's going on in the code or even this README.
+A lift tracking application that helps you monitor your strength training progress and visualize your gains over time.

+This project was 100% vibecoded by Claude.
+I have no idea what's going on in the code; I barely understand this README.

 ![Vibe Gains Screenshot](./screenshot.png)